-Music-Driven Light Show Showcases Local Student Talent and a Smartphone App Created at Drexel
+Music-Driven Light Show Showcases Local Student Talent and a Smartphone App Created with Drexel

 April 21, 2014